Understanding User Preferences in Explainable Artificial Intelligence: A Survey and a Mapping Function Proposal

 \section{Conclusion}

-This paper explores previous works in the field of XAI from a new perspective and categorizes them into three categories: philosophy, practice, and theory.
-In section 2, several shortcomings were identified, including:
+This paper explores previous works in the field of XAI and XML from a new perspective and categorizes them into three main areas: philosophy, theory, and practice, as discussed in Section~\ref{pre}.
+We examined how philosophical approaches have developed the vocabulary of explanations and counterfactual explanations within computer science.
+Theoretical approaches have sought to mathematically capture and formalize explanations.
+Furthermore, practical perspectives have identified desired properties based on user needs and studied how these explanations can be effectively utilized.

-\begin{enumerate} \item The lack of well-defined users for XAI, which results in a lack of understanding about what is desired from XAI. \item The mapping between the desired properties of XAI and the different applications that require them has not yet been established. \item Current works do not take into account individual preferences for features and explanations. \item The reasons for the poor performance of XAI in practice are not yet fully understood. \item It is not yet clear how to identify immutable and mutable features when no information about the feature set is available. \end{enumerate}